tensorflow/docs/site/en/guide/profiler.md

 The TensorFlow Profiler collects host activities and GPU traces of your TensorFlow model.
 You can configure the Profiler to collect performance data through either the programmatic mode or the sampling mode.

+### Profiling APIs

+You can use the following APIs to perform profiling.

 *   Programmatic mode using the TensorBoard Keras Callback (`tf.keras.callbacks.TensorBoard`)